 - I'm a control freak.

-- I dislike not knowing what's going on.
+- I can't stand not knowing what's going on.

 Maybe I'm just lying to myself about who I am as a person, but the first time I picked out flight deals and vacation packages, I knew that I'd made the right choice.